Civoremo/buildWeek4_15_19-Droom-BE/README.md

 ##### 200 (OK)

-> If jobs are found in the database, the endpoint will return an HTTP response with a status code 200 and a body as below.
+> If jobs are found in the database, the endpoint will return an HTTP response with a status code `200` and a body as below.

 ```
 {
-  "message": "The jobs were found in the database.",
+    "message": "The job skills were found in the database.",
-  "jobs": [
+    "skills": [
         {
             "id": 1,
-        "companyId": 1,
+            "jobId": 1,
-        "jobName": "Software Engineer",
-        "jobDescription": "An About me for the job",
-        "jobExperienceRequired": "jobExperienceRequired",
-        "jobExperiencePreferred": "jobExperiencePreferred",
-        "jobApplyBy": "jobApplyBy"
+            "jobSkill": "Reactjs"
         },
         {
-        "id": 2,
-        "companyId": 1,
-        "jobName": "Front-end Engineer",
-        "jobDescription": "An About me for the job",
-        "jobExperienceRequired": "jobExperienceRequired",
-        "jobExperiencePreferred": "jobExperiencePreferred",
-        "jobApplyBy": "jobApplyBy"
-    },
-    {
-        "id": 4,
+            "id": 3,
-        "companyId": 1,
+            "jobId": 1,
-        "jobName": "Back-end Engineer 4",
-        "jobDescription": "An About me for the job",
-        "jobExperienceRequired": "jobExperienceRequired",
-        "jobExperiencePreferred": "jobExperiencePreferred",
-        "jobApplyBy": "jobApplyBy"
+            "jobSkill": "Expressjs"
         }
     ]
 }
 ```